a-bishop/feathers-draw/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+Currently the app allows multiple users visiting the site at the same time to collaborate on the same drawing, thanks to web socket connections.

+TODO: Add persistence between page loads

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.